Meghan Markle Reportedly Believes That Her Husband & Prince William Will End Their Feud ‘Eventually’

 Today The Duke and Duchess of Sussex joined The Queen and members of The Royal Family at the annual Trooping the Colour, to celebrate Her Majesty’s official birthday.
 Trooping the Colour orginated from traditional preparations for battle and has commemorated the birthday of the sovereign for more than 250 years.
 In the 18th century, guards from the royal palaces regularly assembled to “troop" colours or flags down the rank, so they could be seen and recognised by the soldiers.
 In 1748, it was announced this parade would also mark the Sovereign’s official birthday.
 Trooping the Colour is performed by regiments of the British and Commonwealth armies for The Queen’s birthday parade, allowing them to pay a personal tribute to Her Majesty.
 Today over 1400 parading soldiers, 200 horses and 400 musicians came together on Horse Guards Parade in London in a great display of military precision, horsemanship and fanfare.
 The parade concludes with a 41-gun salute fired by The King’s Troop, following which The Queen leads members of The Royal Family back to the balcony of Buckingham Palace to watch the Royal Air Force flypast display.
 Photos credit: PA

 The next large family event Markle and Harry may attend will be this June for the annual Trooping the Color parade honoring the queen’s birthday.
-The parade normally ends with all the senior royals gathering on the infamous balcony at Buckingham Palace to wave to the crowds gathered in the mall below the balcony.
+The parade normally ends with all the senior royals gathering on the infamous balcony at Buckingham Palace to wave to the crowds gathered in the mall below.

 The event may be postponed due to the worldwide coronavirus pandemic, but that has not yet been announced by Kensington Palace.